BeauHibbert/chat-client-01/README.md

-# Class 14, Chat Clint
+# Class 14, Chat Client

 Created by Beau Hibbert and Ben Choe